Example County Surveyor Job Description

 County Surveyor Skills

-• Strong analytical and problem-solving skills
+• Strong analytical and problem-solving skills.

 County Surveyor Requirements

-• Good communication skills.
+• Excellent communication and leadership skills.

 Personal Traits

-• Ability to work independently and as part of a team
+• Ability to work independently and collaboratively.

 © Hiring People.
 All rights reserved.